mrklingon/C3P0AutoPilot/README.md

 Touch #1 on the NeoTrinkey to fire lasers, and touch #2 to toggle on a random "jiggler" that moves the ship around, randomly shooting.

-Touch #1 ad #2 together to end program.
+Touch #1 and #2 together to end program.

 Flashes green when autopilot is engaged, and red when it ends.
 Ending program flashes gold.